AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 * If you're not sure who the System Administrators are within your organization, contact your Adobe Account team, or reach out to Adobe Support `marketocares@marketo.com`.

 * Confirm the Adobe Admin Console (or Adobe Org) to which your Marketo Engage subscription(s) will be migrated.
-You likely have an Adobe Admin Console for Dynamic Chat, a native conversation automation tool in Marketo Engage.
-Marketo Engage subscription(s) must be deployed in the same organization as [Dynamic Chat](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console#subscription-migration-complete)
+You likely have an Adobe Admin Console for [Dynamic Chat](/help/dynamic-chat/dynamic-chat-overview.md){target="_blank"}, a native conversation automation tool in Marketo Engage.
+Marketo Engage subscription(s) must be deployed in the same organization as Dynamic Chat.

 * Work with your IT team to allowlist all Adobe domains listed [at the top of this article](https://experienceleague.adobe.com/en/docs/marketo/using/getting-started/initial-setup/configure-protocols-for-marketo){target="_blank"} to prevent disruption to Marketo Engage access after the migration to Adobe Identity.